Huangfu Duan: Becoming an outlaw

-Campaigns and service to government
+Campaigns

-Huangfu Duan is appointed as the veterinarian in charge of all the livestock of Liangshan, particularly horses, after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Huangfu Duan is appointed as the veterinarian in charge of Liangshan's livestock, particularly horses, after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-But just before the last expedition starts, which targets Fang La, the emperor summons Huangfu Duan to the imperial capital Dongjing and appoints him an imperial veterinarian.
-Huangfu serves in that position for the rest of his life.
+Before the final campaign against Fang La's rebel forces, the emperor summons Huangfu Duan to the capital and appoints him an imperial veterinarian.
+Huangfu Duan then remains serving in that position for the rest of his life.